 Career Experience (CBVE & School Based Jobs)

 Course # 79801200,1,2 C, T

-Grade Level 11-12
+Grade 11-12

+Level

 Length 1 year

 Prerequisite None

 Credit Multiple

 The purpose of this course is to enable students with disabilities to further develop the career knowledge and skills necessary to identify career options, access community resources, and practice work-related behaviors in a CBI program or on a campus teacher assistant program.
 The course will provide guided practice and experiences in school and community work situations aimed at further progress toward achieving the student's desired postschool outcomes related to a career.
-The content should include, but not be limited to: self-appraisal, decision making, selfdetermination, self-advocacy, career options, community resources related to career decisions, workplace competencies, and responsibilities of employees.
+The content should include, but not be limited to: self-appraisal, decision making, selfself-advocacy, options, determination, career community resources related to career decisions, workplace competencies, and responsibilities of employees.

 Career Placement (OJT)

 Course # 79801300,1,2

-Grade Level 9-12
+Grade 9-12

+Level

 Length 1 year

 Prerequisite None

 Credit Multiple